jupyterhub/repo2docker/docs/source/index.md

 # Welcome to `repo2docker`'s documentation

-`repo2docker` lets you **reproducibly build, run, and deploy user environment images for interactive computing and data workflows from source code repositories**.
+`repo2docker` lets you **reproducibly build and run user environment container images for interactive computing and data workflows from source code repositories**.
+Optionally, the container image can be pushed to a Docker registry.

-`repo2docker` can be used to explore a repository locally by building and executing the constructed image of the repository, or as a means of building images that are pushed to a Docker registry.
-It is the tool used by [BinderHub](https://binderhub.readthedocs.io) to build images on demand.
+Also, `repo2docker` is the tool used to build container images for [JupyterHub](https://jupyterhub.readthedocs.io/en/stable/) and the tool used by [BinderHub](https://binderhub.readthedocs.io) to build images on demand.

 ::::{grid}
 :::{grid-item-card} 🔧 Build reproducible data science environments from repositories